-'Build all Navy ships in UK', says Corbyn
+Build all navy ships in UK, says Corbyn

 The vessels will provide ammunition, equipment and food to Royal Navy warships.

-The Labour leader will claim that building them abroad would "trash" the UK's shipbuilding tradition.
+The Labour leader claimed that building them abroad would "trash" the UK's shipbuilding tradition.

 Current UK government policy is for British yards to construct complex warships such as the eight Type 26 frigates which are to be built at BAE Systems' Govan and Scotstoun shipyards on the Clyde over the next 20 years.

-But non-combat vessels can be built overseas - with a £450m deal to build four tankers to fuel Navy ships at sea being awarded to Daewoo, a South Korean firm, in 2012.
+But non-combat vessels can be built overseas - with a £450m deal to build four tankers to fuel navy ships at sea being awarded to Daewoo, a South Korean firm, in 2012.

 Full capacity